Deskflow 1.25.0.75

 SKIP_BUILD_TESTS Skip running of tests at build time OFF

-Example cmake configuration. cmake -S. -Bbuild -DCMAKE_INSTALL_PREFIX=<INSTALLPREFIX>
+Example cmake configuration: cmake -S. -Bbuild -DCMAKE_INSTALL_PREFIX=<INSTALLPREFIX>

 Windows Configuration